Click to expand for viewing details

 - What if I am unable to come in person to the office of the HKSI Institute to complete the verification process?

 You have to undergo the verification process or you cannot commence your internship.
-You should contact the Implementation Team of WAM Pilot Programme as soon as possible should you encounter any special circumstances preventing you from coming in person to complete the verification process.
+You should contact the Implementation Team of WAM Pilot Programme as soon as possible for acceptance on conducting the verification process online, should you encounter any special circumstances preventing you from coming in person to complete the verification process.
+You should return a signed original of student record to the HKSI Institute to complete the process.

 - Will the HKSI Institute keep records of students’ applications under the Summer Internship Programme?